iyabchen/kafka-ssl-sasl-config/README.md

 ```
 // environment variable that impact server.properties options

-// listener and advertised listener cannot both use hostname as ip, else error out the address is already binded.
+// listener and advertised listener cannot both use hostname as ip, else error shows the address is already binded.
 // advertised listener must use an external IP in order to accept request out of docker container.
 KAFKA_ADVERTISED_LISTENERS: 'SASL_SSL://${HOSTNAME}:9092'
 KAFKA_LISTENERS: 'SASL_SSL://0.0.0.0:9092'